m6shin/cse15l-lab-reports/lab-report-4-week-8.md

 ### Reviewed Repository Test Output for Snippet 1
 ![Image](https://snipboard.io/7pzq4R.jpg)
 - Here is the part of the JUnit output that shows the test failure.
+- I think that there will need to be a big code change for the program to account for all related cases that use inline code with backticks.
+This is because the way my `MarkdownParse.java` file is right now, is not meant to account for links with backticks on them.
 ## Snippet 2
 ### Markdown:
 ```